You’re finally doing it! You’ve set a date for the clear water, warm weathered sunshine state! I’ll do a little dance for you, because, woohoo!

 5. Watch for Bugs…And Other Things

 Ya’ll are in the South now and we got all kinds of critters!
-Ticks, mosquitos, various snakes and spiders and even crocodiles are just some of the animals that Florida-raised folks are not surprised by.
+Ticks, mosquitos, various snakes and spiders and even alligators are just some of the animals that Florida-raised folks are not surprised by.
 Grab some bug spray for any outdoor adventures.
 It’s also a good idea to know how to check for ticks and the RIGHT way to remove them if found.

-As far as crocodiles go, do not, I repeat, do NOT let your children wade in shallow ponds, lakes or freshwater rivers unattended.
+As far as alligators go, do not, I repeat, do NOT let your children wade in shallow ponds, lakes or freshwater rivers unattended.
 Although they aren’t likely to approach humans, little feet can be mistaken for prey.
 It’s better to be on the safer side and avoid it all together.

 6. Practice Water Safety